PM Workflows

 Set up your context files, install the skills for that workflow, and run it for two weeks.
 Once one workflow is producing value, add the next.

-The complete PM guide covers initial setup.
+The guide to using Claude as a product manager covers the foundations, and the setup guide walks through installing Claude Code.
 The skills directory has 70+ skills across all five workflows.

 FAQ